 What's new in Joomla 5.1?

-On April 16, 2024, Joomla 5.1 was released.
-Do you have a website with Joomla version 4.x or 5.x, then you can update your Joomla website with 1 push of a button.
+On 16 April 2024, Joomla 5.1 was released.
+If you have a website running Joomla version 4.x or 5.x, then you can update your Joomla website with the click of a button.

-This release brings many small (code) improvements and there will be a number of options and features added.
-In this article I will show you the most important changes.
+This release brings many small (code) improvements and a number of options and features will be added.
+In this article, I will show you the most important changes.

 Secure Joomla updates with TUF

 The Joomla!
 Project takes security vulnerabilities seriously.
 As such, the Joomla!
-Security Strike Team (JSST) monitors the project's security issues and follows a set of specific procedures in addressing them.
+Security Strike Team (JSST) monitors the project's security issues and follows a number of specific procedures in addressing them.

 Sometimes critical issues come to light and are then resolved by this team.
 For example, this happened with this release of Joomla 4.2.8.
 Within hours of releasing this version, the team saw attacks on websites that had not been updated.

 The problem is that you have to manually install a new Joomla version and not everyone is aware of this.
-Of course, I provide these updates for all customers with a maintenance subscription.
-They don't have to worry, but if you don't maintain your website properly, so you run a significant risk.
-It would be nice if the Joomla!
-Security Strike Team could update a release Joomla automatically so that all websites are secured immediately.
+Of course, I take care of these updates for all customers with a maintenance subscription.
+They don't need to worry, but if you don't maintain your website properly, you therefore run a considerable risk.
+It would be great if the Joomla!
+Security Strike Team could update a release Joomla automatically so that all websites are immediately secured.

-Before we can think of automatic updates, we must first ensure that the update system is secure and 100% reliable.
-With the release of Joomla 5.1, The Update Framework (TUF) is an important milestone in ensuring the integrity and security of Joomla installations worldwide.
+Before we can think about automatic updates, we need to make sure the update system is secure and 100% reliable.
+With the release of Joomla 5.1, The Update Framework (TUF) marks an important milestone in ensuring the integrity and security of Joomla installations worldwide.

 TUF uses a range of cryptographic techniques such as digital signatures, metadata verification and role-based access control to establish a secure and transparent update process.
 By incorporating these techniques, TUF significantly reduces the attack surface and improves the overall security posture of software update mechanisms.
 A super important feature that you probably won't notice at all ;)